Lunar Crater volcanic field: Geography and geomorphology

-Erosion has led to topographic inversion at some volcanoes, forming lava-capped mesas (hills with flat tops), broadening and flattening volcanic cones and has led to the formation of soils and drainage networks especially on older vents; additionally, desert pavement and wind-transported material has accumulated on some lava flows.
+Erosion has led to topographic inversion at some volcanoes, forming lava-capped mesas (hills with flat tops), broadening and flattening volcanic cones, and has led to the formation of soils and drainage networks especially on older vents; additionally, desert pavement and wind-transported material have accumulated on some lava flows.

 The 14 km2 Lunar Lake playa is located in the northern part of the volcanic field; it lies at 1750 m elevation and collects water from local drainages, which only ephemerally contain water.